-- attempted concealment of assets or cases where assets have disappeared or a deficiency is unexplained; - appropriation of assets to other companies for no consideration, at an undervalue, or on the basis of unreasonable charges for services; - preferences; - personal benefits obtained by directors; - overvaluing assets in accounts for the purpose of obtaining loans, or other financial accommodation, or to mislead creditors; - loans to directors in making share purchases; - · dishonoured cheques; - · use of delaying tactics; - · non payment of Crown debts to finance trading; - phoenix operations; - misconduct in relation to operation of a factoring account; - · taking of deposits for goods or services ultimately not supplied; and - cases where criminal convictions have resulted. - 13.
-Practitioners should not take a pedantic view of isolated minor compliance failures, but should form an overall view of a director's conduct when deciding whether a report is appropriate. - 14.
-Details of the conduct giving rise to the decision to submit a report should be included, and specific examples of alleged failings should be given wherever possible.
+- 4.2 attempted concealment of assets or cases where assets have disappeared or a deficiency is unexplained; - appropriation of assets to other companies for no consideration, at an undervalue, or on the basis of unreasonable charges for services; - preferences; - personal benefits obtained by directors; - overvaluing assets in accounts for the purpose of obtaining loans or other financial accommodation, or to mislead creditors; - loans to directors in making share purchases; - dishonoured cheques; - use of delaying tactics; - non payment of Crown debts to finance trading; - phoenix operations; - misconduct in relation to operation of a factoring account; - taking of deposits for goods or services ultimately not supplied; and - cases where criminal convictions have resulted. - 4.3 Details of the conduct giving rise to the decision to submit a report should be included, and specific examples of alleged failings should be given wherever possible.
 It is recognised that in some cases substantive information may not be available, but the report, in the light of other information already held by the Disqualification Unit, may reveal a course or pattern of unfit conduct.
 Accordingly in these cases the practitioner should report on the basis of such evidence as does exist.
-This may help the Disqualification Unit in deciding whether to recommend to the Secretary of State that it is in the public interest for an action to be brought in the event of the director being involved in other insolvencies. - 15.
-The following matters should be dealt with within the body of the report: - the position on any civil recovery actions; - the adequacy of the accounting records; - evidence available in support of insolvent trading; - professional advice taken by the directors, and specific correspondence which sheds light on directors' conduct, for example with banks, solicitors, accountants or creditors.
+This may help the Disqualification Unit in deciding whether to recommend to the Secretary of State that it is in the public interest for an action to be brought in the event of the director being involved in other insolvencies. - 4.4 The following matters should be dealt with within the body of the report: